aweandreverence/ProgrammingClass/lessons/lesson1.md

    - Examples of real-life algorithms:
      - Maps with turn-by-turn driving directions.
      - Recipes for baking cookies.
+        - What would happen if you followed the instructions, but out of order?

 4. **Modern Computers**
    - Emerged in the 1960s-1970s.
 [Khan Academy: Modern Computers](https://www.khanacademy.org/computing/computer-science)